 You may specialize in one of two concentrations: Performance and Design/Tech.
 All theatre majors take courses in acting, technical theatre, theatre history and dramatic literature.
 You’ll develop practical acting skills at a high artistic level, the ability to operate effectively as a theatre technician in a production setting, an appreciation of the history and literature of theatre and the ability to communicate about it thoughtfully.

 Theatre Young Harris is a performing arts organization of Young Harris College.
 All production areas are staffed by students, including stage management, box office, lighting and sound control and scenery and costume construction.
-Each season, the theatre company presents a full lineup of notable productions, including full-length musicals, innovative dramas, classic plays, children’s shows and more.
+Each season, the theatre company presents a full lineup of notable productions, including full-length musicals, innovative dramas, classic plays, shows for young audiences and more.
 YHC’s theatre program is comprehensive so you have a range of opportunities and experiences to help you decide where your passion and talents lie.
-Click here to view the Theatre Young Harris 2016-2017 Handbook.
+Click here to view the Theatre Young Harris 2017-2018 Handbook.

 As a YHC theatre grad, you’ll gain the training and poise to advance successfully into life on stage—in front of or behind the curtain.
 Beyond performing, directing and writing, you could also build on your artistic background in graduate programs or careers.
 Alumni have gone on to work in: